How to Clear a Clogged Drain Pipe

 When the Sink Drain is Clogged with Hair

 If you have a pedestal sink or its or its mounted on top of the countertop, first use a plunger.
 The best type is a

 half cup plunger.
 Dont try a plunger on a sink that's mounted below the countertop.
 The downward force

-might break it from the countertop.
+might break it free from the countertop.
 The clogged drain will then be the least of your concerns.